Struggling to Focus? Here’s How to Clear Your Mind for Meditation

 A Step-by-Step Guide On How to Clear Your Mind for Meditation

 Now that we know why clearing your mind can feel like an uphill battle, let’s get into the good stuff: how to actually do it.
-These steps aren’t about forcing your brain to go silent; they’re about giving it the space to breathe and settle naturally.
+For anyone wondering how to completely clear your mind or how to empty your mind of racing thoughts, the secret isn’t control—it’s awareness and consistency

 1. Set Your Intention